cs1302uga/cs1302-tutorials/visibility/visibility.rst

        Some things that can be declared at the top-level include classes and interfaces.

 ..
-[2] A **member-level declaration** is any declaration of a class member.
-The
+[2] A **member-level declaration** is any declaration of a class or interface member.
-       members of a class are its constructors, methods, variables, constants, etc., and includes both static or non-static (instance); however, they never include Local-level declarations.
+       Members can include, where applicable, the constructors, methods, variables, constants, etc. (both static or non-static/instance) of the class or interface; however, the never includes Local-level declarations.

 ..
 [3] A **local-level declaration** is any variable declaration that is local, in
        scope, to a particular method.
 The local variables of a method include